-If you’re just getting started on your first CV or giving your current one a spring clean, here are some CV fails that we want to help you to avoid at all costs!
+If you’re just getting started on your first resume or updating one that you’ve been using for a number of years, here are some resume fails we want you to avoid at all costs.

 Pour Granmar (hint hint)

 Make sure your cover letter and resume are looked over by someone else you trust.
 Often they’ll pick up mistakes you won’t notice yourself.
 Spelling and grammar errors are basics that could get you eliminated from the hiring process right at the start.

 Use a weird font and design

 Crazy or difficult to read fonts may be perfect for birthday cards but they’ve got no place on resumes.
 Use a clear and simple font and design that won’t date.
 If you are updating an existing resume make sure that they style you used when you originally created it is still something recruiters expect to see today.
 The style you used twenty years ago is not the same as those expected today and for recruiters it’s very obvious if you’ve simply added your latest role to a resume you started a long time ago.

 And always remember, your resume should never be sent in a format it can be edited/altered i.e. Word.
 Only ever send it in PDF or similar.

 One of the most common CV mistakes is to make it too long.
 This isn’t a full biography of you, it’s a selected highlights of your career history.
 It should be no longer than 3-4 pages and the information you include should be relevant to the role you’re applying for.
 A high school award you won 30 years ago probably isn’t relevant to a current position you’re applying for.
 Be shar, precise and clear in how you tell your story.

 - A very brief summary of who you are